- October 14, 2021

 - The game features stunning graphics and a beautifully crafted atmosphere that immerses players in a Lovecraftian world.

-- There are technical issues, including performance drops and bugs that can disrupt the experience, such as crashes and glitches.
+- There are several bugs and performance issues, including crashes and glitches that can disrupt the experience.

-- The ending is abrupt and leaves many questions unanswered, which may frustrate players looking for a more conclusive resolution.
+- The ending is abrupt and leaves many questions unanswered, which may disappoint players looking for a more conclusive resolution.

 story